 If you live in the southeastern United States, you know that the fluctuating hot and cold temperatures can wear on your home over time.
 Especially in Georgia, yearly temperatures can range from 95 degrees and humid in the summer to below freezing for most of the winter.
 These temperature changes impact the longevity of your roof.
 The high moisture levels and dramatically hot or cold weather weaken the seals between your shingles.
 This can cause roofing materials to break down quicker.
 This means your roof lifespan can be 5-10 years shorter than in other parts of the country.
 So, for a roof in Georgia, you can expect a new roof with architectural asphalt shingles to last 15-25 years.

 Roof maintenance is a vital part of increasing the lifespan of your roof.
 Without annual maintenance, especially in the fall and spring during the biggest temperature fluctuations, the durability of your asphalt shingles will weaken.
 After all, a routine maintenance check will catch early signs of an issue like curling shingles, pooling water, or corrupted seals.
 If these problems go unnoticed, they are likely to escalate into a larger issue down the road, shortening the lifespan of your roof.
-With annual roof maintenance, especially after your roof hits the 10-year mark, you can increase the life of your roof by 5-10 years.
+With annual roof maintenance handled by the Atlanta experts, especially after your roof hits the 10-year mark, you can increase the life of your roof by 5-10 years.

 So the real question is this: Considering the three factors mentioned above, how long can you expect your new roof to last in Georgia?
 If you purchase quality architectural shingles and keep them maintained, your roof can last 25-30 years.
 Even in fickle Georgia weather, a well constructed and cared for roof can be reliable and durable long term.
 However, if you choose cheap asphalt shingles and don’t prioritize maintenance, you can get as few as 10 years from your roof.